pharmacologie-caen/vigicaen/tests/testthat/_snaps/tb_subset.md

     Condition
       Error:
       ! `wd_in` must exist.
-      i "/wrong_path/" does not exist.
+      x "/wrong_path/" does not exist.

 # printing error no dir [ansi]